DevkraftTechnologies/marketing/case-studies/01-tire-claim-analysis.md

 - Redis caching for performance optimization
 - OpenAI integration for multimodal analysis
 - RESTful API for seamless integration with existing systems

 ---

-### Client Quote

-> "DevKraft's daily standups kept us completely aligned.
-We always knew exactly where we were in the 7-week plan.
-No surprises, no delays—just steady, measurable progress toward our goal.
-By week 5, we were already processing real claims in UAT."
->
-> — Sarah Chen, VP of Operations, Zaffco

----